How to Find the Best Group Travel Tours Image

 Tour Length

-Many larger tour operators like City Discovery and Peregrine run tours around the world that can range from 8 days to 21 days or more.
+Many larger tour operators run tours that can range from 8 days to 21 days or more.
 Before you commit, you need to think about budget, as longer tours will of course be more expensive, but also think about how long you’d like to get away for and how much you’d like to fit in.
 A longer tour will generally cover off different regions within a country or even several countries.
 A shorter tour may just focus on one region.
 If it’s your first tour, perhaps better to go with the shorter option to see if it’s for you.

 Also keep in mind, tours often start towards the end of the first day and finish the morning of the last day so a 10 day tour in reality will only be 8 days, so check the itinerary.